crossjoin/Json/README.md

 ### Arguments added in later PHP versions
 The arguments of the native PHP functions `json_decode` and `json_encode` differ between PHP versions.
 Older PHP versions do not support all arguments.
 When using the replacement functions `\Crossjoin\Json\json_decode` and `\Crossjoin\Json\json_encode`, these arguments may be set, but they are only used if the native PHP version supports them.

+### Error messages in PHP < 5.5.0
+The function `\Crossjoin\Json\json_last_error_msg()` returns the original error message, as returned by the native PHP function `json_last_error_msg()` - except for PHP < 5.5.0, because this function does not exist in these versions.
+In this case a default error message is returned instead.

+### Different results for PHP < 5.5.0
+When you try to encode an invalid type in PHP < 5.5.0, for example a resource, the native PHP function `json_encode()` returns an encoded null value and triggers an error.

+This behavior has been adjusted to the behavior of PHP 5.5.0, so that this case is handled as an error, resulting in an `\Crossjoin\Json\Exception\InvalidArgumentException` exception.
+This error cannot be handled with `json_last_error()`, as the error code \JSON_ERROR_UNSUPPORTED_TYPE does not exist before PHP 5.5.0.